 WEAVING ARTcetera – Adele Smith-Penniman – Wendell, MA – Wendell fiber artist Adele Smith-Penniman weaves unique scarves, bags, and wall hangings, batiks, and notecards, often using African indigo.

 Wee Things Fiber Arts – Rachel Beaupré – Montague, MA – Artist Rachel Bbeaupré opened the Wee Things Fiber Arts studio in 2014 inspired by her children’s endless curiosity with the natural world.
 Using 100% natural materials, Rachel creates eco-friendly, heirloom quality toys and soft sculptures that celebrate our natural environment.

 Wild Child Tye Dyes – Jodi Levine – Pelham, MA – Jodi has been playing with color and fabric for thirty years, creating bright, color-fast clothing for the whole family.
 She lives in Pelham with her family and is also a library director.
-FB: @wildchildtiedyes
+Socials: @wildchildtiedyes

 If you’d like to inquire about anything artist related, please fill out this form and Diane Nassif or Lou Leelyn, Artist Coordinators for the Festival Organizing Committee, will get back to you soon.